aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 2. Click **Users** on the left-hand navigation pane and then select **Add user**.

 3. Give your user a user name and enable **AWS Management Console access** so that you can give your user the ability to sign-in to the AWS Management console.
 You can optionally choose to enable **Programmatic access** so that you can download an access key and secret access key to use the AWS Command Line Interface (CLI).
-It is not needed for this lab, but a good tool to use.
+It is not needed for this lab, but it is a good tool to use.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM1.png" /></p>

 4. Select **Next: Permissions** and choose **Attach existing policies directly**.
 Choose the AdministratorAccess policy to add to your user.

 **SECURITY DISCLAIMER:** Here, you are adding full administrator access for simplicity of lab purposes.
 However, it is best practices that with IAM you assign fine-grained permissions to AWS services and to your resources.
-If you want to make your permissions more fine-grained and not use admin permissions, you can add permissions for only the services that will be used in this lab, including Lambda, S3, Kinesis, Glue, Athena, QuickSight, and CloudWatch.
+If you want to make your permissions more fine-grained and not use admin permissions, you can add permissions for only the services that will be used in this lab, including API Gateway, Lambda, S3, Kinesis, Glue, Athena, QuickSight, and CloudWatch.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM2.png" /></p>

 5. Select **Next: Tags**, **Next: Review** and finally **Create user**.

-6. You can **Download .csv** to download and save your access key ID and secret access key for use later when setting up the CLI optionally - again, this is not needed for this lab but a good tool to use in the future when working with AWS.
+6. You can **Download .csv** to download and save your access key ID and secret access key for use later when setting up the CLI optionally - again, this is not needed for this lab but it is a good tool to use in the future when working with AWS if you prefer to work from the command line.

 7. Sign into the AWS Management Console with the IAM credentials you just created.